jamiewtam/jamiewtam/README.md

 - 🔭 I’m the founder of Profit Calc.
 A Shopify app with over 275+ paying merchants.
 - 🌱 I’m currently learning Typescript & GraphQL.
-- 💬 Ask me about Shopify, e-commerce, anything really :)
+- 💬 Ask me about Shopify, e-commerce, or learning React.
+Or anything else :)
 - 📫 How to reach me: jamie.welsh.tam@gmail.com

 <!--